-While the only way to really know which strategy is most likely to be successful in your situation is to consult with a knowledgeable Denver criminal lawyer, it can also be valuable to make yourself aware of the resources available to you and the typical strategies that are used to combat sex crime charges.
+While the only way to really know which strategy is most likely to be successful in your situation is to consult with a knowledgeable Denver criminal lawyer, it can also be valuable to make yourself aware of the resources available to you and the typical strategies that are used to combat Colorado sex crime charges.

 Consequences of a Sex Crime Conviction in Colorado

 By definition, Colorado sex charges generally involve sexual contact without consent.
 They can include sexual assault, statutory rape, child molestation, sex trafficking, and child pornography, to name a few.
 Prostitution and solicitation of prostitution in Colorado is another type of sex charge, even though it may involve consent.
 This does not include escort services, which are different from prostitution services.
 (Differences Between Prostitution and Escort Services).

 If you are charged with a sex crime in Colorado, you will find yourself up against serious consequences like a prison sentence, high fines, and the loss of basic rights.
 Moreover, your reputation can be permanently marred by a sex crime conviction, which can affect your income, relationships, and future opportunities.

 Additionally, certain sex crimes, such as sexual abuse or sexual assault, require registry on the Colorado sex offender list.
-When you are on the list, your photo, address, and information about your criminal conviction is available to the public.
+When you are on the list, your photo, address, and information about your criminal conviction are available to the public.
 This requirement can take a heavy toll on your ability to live a normal life.

-Since the consequences can have a long-lasting, negative impact, you need to know the best defenses a skilled Denver criminal attorney can use to get your charges reduced or dismissed.
+Since the consequences can have a long-lasting, negative impact, you need to know the best defenses a skilled Denver sexual assault attorney can use to get your charges reduced or dismissed.